An Emerging New Canon

 This home page presents a basic intellectual framework for understanding the larger cultural landscape and a lens for approaching the works included in this site.
 For those who wish to skip immediately to the content, please click HERE.
 This site is for people -including those who identify as progressive, liberal, moderately conservative, libertarian or nonpolitical – who are interested in human rights and equality and in learning about the growing influence of contemporary social justice scholarship on society’s institutions in general, and on education, the social sciences, human rights work and activist and spiritual communities, in particular.
 Educators, policy-makers, human rights activists, developmental psychologists, social justice advocates, and peace activists will find this pro-social justice site useful in understanding the current trends in social justice, its positive developments, and the critiques around its excesses.

-For the latest blog posts about the use of language in social change, the problem of ideological conditioning, and other issues related to the modern Social Justice Ideology (SJI) movement, please click HERE.
+For the latest blog posts about the use of language in social change, the problem of ideological conditioning, and other issues related to ]social justice ideologies and movements, please click HERE.

 The Challenge of Sensemaking in the 21st Century

 There is much at stake for the planet and for its inhabitants in the 21st century, so it has become increasingly important for thought leaders, elected officials, and everyday people to grapple with the big questions, moral aims, and potential outcomes of the frameworks that we are considering in our efforts to make sense of the world and to act in accordance with the sense that we have made.

 This is no easy task.
 In their remarkable essay, The Mimetic Tribes of Culture War 2.0, authors Peter N. Limberg and Conor Barnes deftly point out that the political landscape of the digital world can no longer be understood in the traditional terms of left versus right, but rather as an arena in which people “across the political spectrum… are cloistering themselves in tribes” that “are defining themselves against the tribes closest to them”.